Cyb0org/mpbackup/README.md

 mpbackup.sh variables and contents of mpbackup-host.conf should be easy to understand.

 I will explain more only date format.
-I assume that you start script once a minute.
+I'm assuming that you've set up cron to start script every minute.

-- "%Y%m%d-%H" - this will give you ability to have backups created once per hour (20151216-01 20151216-02 etc.)
+- "%Y%m%d-%H" - this will give you ability to have backups created every hour (20151216-01 20151216-02 etc.)
 - "%Y%m%d" - here you have daily backup
 - "%Y%m%d-%H%M%S" - here you have backup (almost) every time you start script

-Above configuration will of course depends when do you want to make blackout time.
 Below is quite good configuration for standard servers with local services.

 date format: "%Y%m%d"

 and crontab:

 <pre>
 * 0-5	* * mon-fri	/path/to/mpbackup.sh
 * 22-23	* * mon-fri	/path/to/mpbackup.sh